kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 <br>

-> The following Design Process was co-developed with the Product Manager at Mika Health.
+> The following Design Process I developed in collaboration with the Product Manager at Mika Health.
 >
->Through our collaboration we implemented a step by step pipeline with multiple stakeholder touchpoints and clear transitions from each step to the next.
+>I implemented a step by step pipeline with multiple stakeholder touchpoints and clear transitions from each step to the next.
 >
-> By implementing it we managed to:
+> Through the implementation of the Design Process I managed to:
 > * Improve inter-departmental communication
 > * Establish clear accountability
 > * Get timely and explicit stakeholder buy-in